lunacookies/vim-colors-xcode/README.md

 iTerm presets for all these palettes are included with this repository.

-If you would like to have italic comments add the following to your `vimrc`:
+If you would like to have italic comments, add the following to your `vimrc`:

 ```viml
 augroup vim-colors-xcode